JoaoBlimping/DanyBurtonHomeComputer/README.md

 - 00000011 instructions set the value of the O register
 - 00001aco push register denoted by bits to stack. only one register per instruction allowed
 - 00011aco pop register denoted by bits to stack. only one register per instruction allowed
-- 01 instructions write the value in the A register to the contained hard drive address. (so the hard drive can only contain 2^14 words.
-Although this could be expanded through some kind of memory mapped thingo).
+- 010 instructions write the block currently pointed to by the O register to the block in the hard drive pointed to by the following bits
+- 011 instructions read the block denoted by the following bits into the block pointed to by the O register.

 D instructions start with a 1, and then they pretty much follow the same formula:
 1ccccccddddjjjl